mwootendev/generator-tslib-webpack/README.md

    - TypeScript linting
    - Minification
    - Webpack UMD packaging
        - Sourcemaps for both TypeScript and generated JavaScript
        - TypeScript definitions for other TypeScript projects
 4. Controlled with simple NPM commands
-   - Test, lint, build, and release with built-in NPM shell scripts
+   - Test, lint, build, and release with built-in NPM scripts

 ## Installation